Please, please, please don’t cheat and buy buns at the store for this sandwich, or any other meat that requires a bun. Please.

 - Measure yeast in a mixing bowl.

-- Warm milk to 105-110 degrees (I used the microwave and a candy thermometer) and pour into yeast.
+- Warm milk to 105-110 degrees and pour it into yeast.
 Let stand for 5-10 minutes while yeast activates.

-- When the yeast is slightly beer-foamy (milk won’t make it as foamy as water does), add all of the other ingredients and mix on medium until dough is smooth and elastic (5-10 minutes).
+- Once the yeast is slightly foamy (milk won’t make it as foamy as water does), add all of the other wet and dry ingredients and mix with a dough hook attachment on medium or knead by hand until the dough is smooth and elastic (5-10 minutes).

-- Pour into a large oiled bowl and let rise in a warm place until dough is doubled in size, 1-1 1/2 hours.
+- Pour the dough into a large oiled bowl and let it rise in a warm place until the dough is doubled in size, 1-1 ½ hours.

-- After the dough has risen, pour onto a flour surface and knead to form a long log-shape.
+- After the dough has risen, pour it onto a floured surface and knead it to form a long log shape.

-- Cut dough (I use a pizza cutter) into 12** equal pieces.
+- Cut the dough (I use a pizza cutter) into 12 equal pieces.

-- Shape pieces into round buns and place on a cookie sheet.
+- Shape the pieces into round buns and place them on a baking sheet lined with parchment paper or a silpat mat.

 - Cover loosely with plastic wrap sprayed with cooking spray (sprayed side down).

-- Preheat oven to 375 degrees and let buns rise for 30 minutes.
+- Preheat oven to 375 degrees and let the recipe for bread buns rise for 30 minutes.

-- Bake for 15-22 minutes until lightly browned.
+- Remove the plastic wrap and bake the buns for 15-22 minutes until lightly browned.

 Notes